squirrel-forge/node-util/README.md

 const { Class, function } = require( '@squirrel-forge/node-util' );
 ```

+## Notes

+To use *FsInterface.remote*, *FsInterface.remoteText* or *FsInterface.remoteJSON* methods you must manually install [node-fetch@^2.6.7](https://www.npmjs.com/package/node-fetch/v/2.6.7) which is currently the latest node@^10.0.0 compatible version, the explicit dependency was removed for security and low usage reasons.

 ### Classes

  - CliInput( cfx, args, trimQuotes, false, true )